eryzna/eryzna.github.io/_posts/2018-06-18-the_truth_of_booleans.markdown

 ```

-In the above example, if cat==cute is true, it will output "Meow".
+In the above example, if cat==cute is a true statement, it will output "Meow".
 If cat==cute is a false statement, it will output "I am not a cat".
+In this case, the output would be "Meow", because the cat is obviously cute.

 The beauty of booleans lies in their ability to enact powerful control flow on code using a simple true and false data type.